By Jason Samuel

 Why Rejection Hurts So Damn Much (And Why It's Normal)

-There's actually a reason rejection feels like a gut punch — our brains are wired for connection and survival.
+There's actually a reason rejection feels like a gut punch.
+Our brains are wired for connection and survival.

 Back in the day, being rejected by your tribe could literally mean death.
-Fast forward to today, and even a "no" in your inbox can trigger that same primal response — "I'm not good enough.
+Fast forward to today, and even a "no" in your inbox can trigger that same primal response: "I'm not good enough.
 I don't belong."

-Knowing that helped me stop judging myself for feeling the sting — and start focusing on what I could control: my response.
+Knowing that helped me stop judging myself for feeling the sting, and start focusing on what I could control: my response.

 The Biggest Mistake I Made After Rejection (And How I Fixed It)